mstksg/inCode/copy/entries/machines-2.md

 pop up --- note the entire state is contained in one thing.
 That means everything has access to it; all access is sort of haphazard and ad-hoc, as well.
 Note that the `Right` case can do whatever it wants with the `s`.
 It has access to it, can read it, act on it, modify it...anything it wants!
+We can't really "enforce" that the `Right` case can't touch the `s`, without putting in more complicated work/overhead.

 In the proc example...the `s` is a `summer` that is "locked inside" the `Left` branch.  `Right` branch stuff can't touch it.